Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-- Sigmund Freud — The Interpretation of Dreams (1900) — Provides insight into how symbols in dreams relate to repressed desires or fears.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Provides insight into how dream symbols reflect repressed desires and internal conflicts.

-- Sleep & Cognition research — Studies how emotional processing during sleep influences dream content.
+- Sleep & Cognition research — Explores how emotional processing during REM sleep influences dream content and symbolism.

 Sources & interpretation basis